Robotics-Sensors/bellande_humanoid_robotics_package/README.md

 ## 🤖 Explore Humanoid Robot Intelligence with Us!

-Welcome to the {BR&SRI} Humanoid Robot Intelligence Control System utility repository!
+Welcome to the {BR&SRI} Bellande Humanoid Robot repository!
 Here, we invite you to delve into the fascinating world of humanoid robotics, showcasing the innovative capabilities of our intelligent control system.

 # Check Website All Information And Accessibility
 [![Website](https://img.shields.io/badge/Visit%20our-Website-0099cc?style=for-the-badge)](https://robotics-sensors.github.io)